yiyus/nu/README.md

-                r  grep t1   get lines of t1 matching s, default $/ (dirs) r vgrep t1   (grep -v) get lines of t1 not matching s, default $/ (files) f  tee t1   write t1 to f and return it, pipes are closed, default ⎕ f atee t1   (tee -a) append t1 to f and return it, pipes are not closed, default ⍞ r wc t1   count occurences of r in t1, default \S+ (words) r lwc t1   (wc -l) count lines with occurences of r in t1, default .* (all lines) s ... sed t1   apply substitution pattern /a/b/... (or |a|b|.., etc), default -\s+$ ...(⍺⍺ ed)f1   apply ⍺∘⍺⍺ on f and write back to f, ⍺⍺ string to run with exec, default ⊢
+                r  grep t1   get lines of t1 matching s, default $/ (dirs) r vgrep t1   (grep -v) get lines of t1 not matching s, default $/ (files) f  tee t1   write t1 to f and return it, pipes are closed, default ⎕ f teea t1   (tee -a) append t1 to f and return it, pipes are not closed, default ⍞ r wc t1   count occurences of r in t1, default \S+ (words) r wcl t1   (wc -l) count lines with occurences of r in t1, default .* (all lines) s ... sed t1   apply substitution pattern /a/b/... (or |a|b|.., etc), default -\s+$ ...(⍺⍺ ed)f1   apply ⍺∘⍺⍺ on f and write back to f, ⍺⍺ string to run with exec, default ⊢